-Twenty-six-year-old Jordan Lee of Grant, Alabama, stunned the bass fishing world in 2017 by winning the Bassmaster Classic.
-He's been tournament bass fishing for 12 years.
+Jordan Lee of Grant, Alabama, stunned the bass fishing world in 2017 by winning the Bassmaster Classic.
+In 2018, he made it back-to-back.
 In 2014, he won an entry in the Bassmaster Classic by coming through the ranks of collegiate tournament fishermen as an active member of the Auburn University Bass Fishing Club.
 Lee represents an up-and-coming breed of tournament bass fishing pros, who go to college and earn business, marketing or journalism degrees, and at the same time learn to become professional bass fishermen by fishing in the collegiate bass fishing tournaments.
 Today, Lee is one of the Mossy Oak Fishing Team members.

 Mossy Oak is an iconic outdoor brand, and I’m excited to help bring the new Mossy Oak Elements Agua pattern into the fishing industry.
 Elements is different from anything we've seen in fishing patterns and clothing.
 Mossy Oak’s camouflage is a uniform for hunters, and I’m excited that the Brand that is synonymous with the outdoors lifestyle has designed a pattern for anglers.
 We “live our best life outdoors,” too.